it-at-m/refarch/refarch-integrations/README.md

   in other integrations.
 - [email-integration](./refarch-email-integration/README.md): For sending text and html emails with attachments.
 Uses s3-integration for file handling.
+- [address-integration](./refarch-email-integration/README.md): For reading, searching and validating addresses.

 ## Naming conventions